 The consolidated financial statements include the accounts of variable interest entities in which the Company is the primary beneficiary under the provisions of Accounting Standards Codification ("ASC") Topic 810, Consolidation.
 At December 31, 2018, the variable interest entities include 31 dentist owned PC's and at December 31, 2017 the variable interest entities included 44 dentist owned PC's.
 The Company is a dental service organization and does not engage in the practice of dentistry.
 All clinical services are provided by dentists and orthodontists who are employed as independent contractors or otherwise engaged by the dentist-owned PC's.
-The Company contracts with the PC's and dentists and orthodontists through a suite of agreements, including but not limited to, management services agreements, supply agreements, and licensing agreements, pursuant to which the Company provides the administrative, non-clinical management services to the PC's and independent contractors.
+The Company provides the administrative, non-clinical management services to the PC's and independent contractors.
 The Company has the contractual right to manage the activities that most significantly impact the variable interest entities' economic performance through these agreements without engaging in the corporate practice of dentistry.
 Additionally, the Company would absorb the substantially all of the expected losses of these entities should they occur.
 The accompanying consolidated statements of operations reflect the revenue earned and the expenses incurred by the PC's.